Gis Data in Taito

 - -o: create overviews

-The script utilizes gdal and geopandas python module so geo-env module should be loaded prior to using the script.
+The script utilizes gdal and geopandas python modules so geo-env module should be loaded prior to using the script.
 For more details see: https://research.csc.fi/-/geopython

 Example: create one virtual raster covering my_study_area.shp polygon file from 2m dem found at /proj/ogiir-csc/mml/dem2m and save it to /wrk/USERNAME/output/2m_dem_virtual_raster.vrt.
 A list of files will also be saved to /wrk/USERNAME/output/2m_dem_file_list.txt as well as external overview file /wrk/USERNAME/output/2m_dem_virtual_raster.vrt.ovr